‘Married At First Sight’ Season 5 Premiere, Cast: Get To Know ‘MAFS’ Contestants

 Married At First Sight Season 5 finally has an official premiere date.
 The hit FYI reality series, which is now moving to Lifetime, will air on Thursday, April 20 at 8 p.m.
 ET.
 Its highly anticipated spinoff show, called Second Chances, will air the following week, April 27, also on Lifetime.

 After months of waiting, Married At First Sight is finally back for Season 5.
-But before the premiere episode, a matchmaking special is set to air at 8pm ET/PT, followed by a back-to-back episode of Married At First Sight.
+However, before the premiere episode, a matchmaking special is set to air at 8 p.m.
+ET/PT, followed by a back-to-back episode of Married At First Sight.
 Much like the earlier seasons, MAFS Season 5 will follow the lives of three couples, matched by the show’s experts, as they experience the highs and lows of married life.
-Married At First Sight fans will get to see the couple’s journey right from the beginning: wedding, honeymoon, moving in together, and learning about each other’s quirks.
+Married At First Sight fans will get to see the couple’s journey right from the beginning: wedding, honeymoon, moving in together and learning about each other’s quirks.
 After the six-week social experiment is over, the couples will decide if they want to stay married or file for a divorce.

 BREAKING: Meet the cast of SEASON FIVE Chicago PREMIERING APRIL 20th on @lifetimetv COMMENT: will YOU watch?
 TAG a friend who'll watch!
 Photos via @people #MarriedAtFirstSight #mafs #mafs5 #Chitown #Chicago